nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

   `from nvdaBuiltin.appModules.appName import *`\
   Where appName is the app module you wish to extend.
 For example, if you wish to support different controls in Windows calculator (calc.py), use:\
   `from nvdaBuiltin.appModules.calc import *`\
 * Many app modules (both built-in and third-party ones) use app names as part of the name for a constant (a value that doesn't change).
-For example, in NVDA's Powerpoint module (powerpnt.py), many constants starts with "PP".
+For example, in NVDA's Powerpoint module (powerpnt.py), many constants start with "PP".
 Similarly, in Station Playlist Studio app module, many constants in the app module file (splstudio.py) starts with "SPL".
 This is used to remind you where these constants are used.

 ## Drivers